ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 [![NPM](https://nodei.co/npm/iobroker.heatingcontrol.png?downloads=true)](https://nodei.co/npm/iobroker.heatingcontrol/)

-This adapter uses the service Sentry.io to automatically report exceptions and code errors and new device schemas to me as the developer.
-More details see below!

-**If you like it, please consider a donation:**

-[![paypal](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YBAZTEBT9SYC2&source=url)

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
 For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

+**If you like it, please consider a donation:**

+[![paypal](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YBAZTEBT9SYC2&source=url)